 This plugin is created by the same team behind OptinMonster and Monster Insights (which is coming later).
 If you use each of the plugins, you'll notice a similarity in design.
-WPForms Pro gives you a very user-friendly interface for creating contact forms, questionnaires, surveys and much more.
+WPForms Pro gives you a very user-friendly interface for creating contact forms, questionnaires, surveys, and much more.
 There are extensions to integrate with MailChimp and many other email marketing services.
 We recommend WPForms Pro for anyone who wants simplicity in their form creation.

 This is by far the most popular contact form plugin.
-It's one of the first premium plugins ever and is used by majority of the leading websites on the Internet.
+It's one of the first premium plugins ever and is used by the majority of the leading websites on the Internet.
 It can do everything WPForms Pro can do (except for the WP Forms's template system) but is not as "pretty."
-Gravity Forms is definitely designed more for developers, but it's rock solid, so we feel the need to share it too.
+Gravity Forms is definitely designed more for developers, but it's rock-solid, so we feel the need to share it too.

 Bonus: WP Mail SMTP to take complete control over what email address is used to send from your WordPress site.
 This is also developed by the people behind OptinMonster and WPForms.

 The people behind OptinMonster shifted their business from creating a bunch of different types of products to only products that can help every business no matter the genre or niche.
 Monster Insights is one of those products.
 The plugin used to be called Google Analytics by Yoast and was a sister product of Yoast SEO.
 But once the plugin was in new hands, it was quickly renamed to MonsterInsights.
-The plugin is still the best of its kind, allowing seamless integration with Google Analytics, reporting and much more.
+The plugin is still the best of its kind, allowing seamless integration with Google Analytics, reporting, and much more.

 Spam & Security